hackal/Exp/README.md

 ## Introduction
 Exp framework is a **lightweigth minimalistic JavaScript framework** designed specifically for building banners in Exponea platform.
-Many of architectural designs reflect this aim.
+Many architectural designs reflect this aim.

 One of the main motivations is to code in a **declarative** manner rather than procedural.
 Exp framework can be thought of as an engine which performs many unneccessary routines on behalf of you.